Athens College: Overview

 The 3,000 students are divided among Athens and Psychico College, each of which includes a Kindergarten, an Elementary School, a middle school, and an upper school.
 The upper school of Psychico College also offers students interested in studies abroad the International Baccalaureate programme.
 In addition the adult education program enrolls 2,000 students.

 Athens College's library is one of the largest school libraries in Europe and was the first in Greece to have all its books electronically cataloged.
 The sporting facilities of Athens College include a gym, two football pitches (one gravel), seven outdoor basketball courts, four outdoor tennis courts, an indoor swimming pool, a track & field court, and an indoor sports center with facilities for squash, table tennis, gymnastics, volleyball, martial arts, and other events.

 Athens College is incorporated in both Greece and the State of New York and is a not-for-profit, tax-exempt organization.
-Furthermore, very important for the school's spirit and an indication of its special status is its scholarship program (funded by the parents associations and the alumni club SAKA) which has given numerous students from all socioeconomic layers the opportunity to study there.
+In indication of its special status is its scholarship program (funded by the parents associations and the alumni club SAKA) which has provided students from various socioeconomic levels the option to study there.